simesy/ddev-drupal-core-dev/README.md

 # Configure and start a minimal DDEV project.
 # This creates a .ddev folder and DDEV manages its own .gitingore
+# Using SQLite, so skip mysql container with --omit-containers=db
 ddev config --omit-containers=db --disable-settings-management ddev start